Solution | Store Segmentation#

 The main idea of the sales per category dashboard is to provide insights into the product category(ies) sales performance by cluster, as well as monitoring the performance of the clustering model.

-Thus, the “Segmentation Results” slide is for a business user, while the “Clustering Model Analysis” slide is for a technical user.
+Thus, the “Segmentation Results” page is for a business user, while the “Clustering Model Analysis” page is for a technical user.

 Segmentation Results#